AbiesDSP/ProtoDAC/README.md

 Uses a PSoC 5LP microcontroller as a USB to I2S bridge.

-## PSoC Project
+# Installation and Building

-Build this project using PSoC Creator 4.4
+Use PSoC Creator 4.4 to build the PSoC project

-## PCB Project

-Kicad project and gerbers are saved under pcb/
+Use CMake/Python/VSCode to build and run tests.
+Catch2 test framework required for tests.

+# Installing Cyflash
+Install python requirements (use a venv if you prefer)

+    pip install -r requirements.txt